KTheXIII/embedded_system/Assembly/README.md

 To assemble the code you'll need the definitions for the chips you're using.
 The [AVR repo](https://github.com/DarkSector/AVR) have the definitions generated with Atmel Studio 7 in the `/asm/include` directory.
 You'll need to copy the correct definition for your chips.

-Example: If we're using ATmega32u4, we'll need to get this `m32U4def.inc` file.
-The latest version in the repo should have ATmega32U4 as supported device.
+The latest version of [avra](https://github.com/Ro5bert/avra) should have ATmega32U4 as supported device.
 If you want to know which device are supported just do

 ```
 avra --devices